tashmcgarey/codat-docs/docs/integrations/accounting/xero/xero-app-partner-program.md

 ### 12. Account mapping

 You may utilise Codat’s Push options endpoint to show the options available to allow this building of a mapping interface.
-Codat recommends a configuration page in which the SME can choose where to map everything.
+Codat recommends a configuration page in which the SMB can choose where to map everything.

 ### 13. Currency

-Our currency datatype is available across all integrations and is aware of the currencies enabled by the SME in Xero.
-When pushing transactional data such as a payment in another currency, you may utilise our Push options endpoint to show the currencies available to push such as those currencies that have been set up by the SME in Xero.
+Our currency datatype is available across all integrations and is aware of the currencies enabled by the SMB in Xero.
+When pushing transactional data such as a payment in another currency, you may utilise our Push options endpoint to show the currencies available to push such as those currencies that have been set up by the SMB in Xero.

 ### 15. Taxes